 - What to do when you are not there – how to run on 1/2 speed not 0 speed

 - . . . and other stuff like backup systems, overflow & working with local Hotels, build relationships in the neighborhood, the bill - cash, credit cards, taxes etc

 There are two good reasons for community involvement (probably more).
 You will decide what yours are.
 Ours include the simple idea that working with our local public school is likely to have more positive effects on our future neighborhood than any one thing we can do.
 The other is that when the weird occurs, you’ll need to be one with your community.

-How can you get involved - paint a schoolroom, assist your local police car, show up at fund raisers, pay the little kids for whatever it is they are selling (then donate the ticket), install trash bins or bus shelters, participate in a neighborhood watch etc. In our case we are active at our local public school and have begged and cajoled every guest who comes here to donate books to the school library – many 1000's of books now.
+How can you get involved - paint a schoolroom, assist your local police, show up at fund raisers, pay the little kids for whatever it is they are selling (then donate the ticket), install trash bins or bus shelters, participate in a neighborhood watch etc. In our case we are active at our local public school and have begged and cajoled every guest who comes here to donate books to the school library – many 1000's of books now.

 Most Innkeepers we know are active in their community in some way unique to them or their skills or the needs of the neighborhood.

-This is not the easiest of jobs to do in a tropical country or anywhere else.
+We have made a business that is also our lifestyle - it allows us down time when we want it and travel in country and overseas as we like.
+But this is not the easiest of jobs to do in a tropical country or anywhere else.
 It is harder in a country that is less developed and in areas where suppliers and contractors are thin to non-existent such as the Osa peninsular in the southern zone of Costa Rica.
 Due to such challenges, we think it is critical to maintain the owner’s health and sanity.
 To conclude here are things we like to do as well as some tips from other Innkeepers: